Put Actionable Member-360 Information at the Center of Your Enterprise Data Management Strategy

 InterSystems is Helping Its Payer Customers Meet U.S. Regulatory Requirements

-InterSystems HealthShare® CMS Solution Pack™ is a turnkey product that provides a simplified way to meet the final rule 9115-F requirements, supporting the rule’s use cases for 2021 and 2022:
+When the CMS Interoperability and Patient Access Rule became final, InterSystems helped its customers meet the regulation and go beyond it to establish a strategic foundation.
+Our InterSystems HealthShare® CMS Solution Pack™ is a turnkey product that provides a simplified way to meet the final rule 9115-F requirements.

 No Surprises Act